 Securities, insurance, and annuity products are not FDIC insured, are not bank guaranteed, and are subject to investment risk, including possible loss of principal.

-State Farm Agents do not provide tax, legal, or investment advice.
+Neither State Farm nor it's agents provide tax, legal, or investment advice.

 Diversification and asset allocation do not assure a profit or protect against loss.